-The Equity Incentive Plan is considered an "evergreen" plan because Common Shares that are withheld to satisfy applicable income tax obligations upon the settlement of Prior RSUs and RSUs are available for subsequent grants under the Equity Incentive Plan, Options and certain Prior Options only count against the Common Share reserve as 0.625 Common Shares, and because Common Shares available for issuance pursuant to awards granted under the Prior Plans and the Equity Incentive Plan that are forfeited, cancelled or settled for cash are available for subsequent grants under the Equity Incentive Plan.
+The Equity Incentive Plan is considered an "evergreen" plan because: (i) Common Shares that are withheld to satisfy applicable income tax obligations upon the settlement of RSUs are available for subsequent grants under the Equity Incentive Plan, (ii) Options only count against the Common Share reserve as 0.625 Common Shares, and (iii) Common Shares available for issuance pursuant to awards granted under the Equity Incentive Plan that are forfeited, cancelled or settled for cash are available for subsequent grants under the Equity Incentive Plan.
 As such, the TSX requires that the Equity Incentive Plan be submitted to shareholders of the Company to approve unallocated entitlements within three years after institution and within every three years thereafter.
 Unallocated entitlements under the Equity Incentive Plan were approved by the shareholders of the Company at the Company's annual and special meeting on June 22, 2016.